ReadyPlayerEmma/poweroutageanalysis/README.md

 # Power Outage Analysis

-This project is a Python package designed to analyze power outages.
-It provides a class for analyzing power outages and a command-line interface for running the analysis.
+A Python package designed to analyze power outage trends using the Electric Disturbance Events (DOE-417) dataset from the U.S. Department of Energy.

 ## Data

 The data used is from the U.S. Department of Energy website.

+It seems that this data has a very inconsistent format over the years.
+The first thing I will be doing is trying to normalize the data into a consistent format.
+Unfortunately, no traditional methods will work due to the fields (including dates and times)sometimes being in plain English instead of any standardized format.
+So, we'll be using OpenAI's models to parse the unparseable.

 ### Electric Disturbance Events (DOE-417)
 https://www.oe.netl.doe.gov/oe417.aspx